-As a last resort, consider personal protective equipment (PPE), which is effective only if it's appropriate for the situation and people wear it correctly.
-Ensure PPE training includes the fit, use, care, putting on and taking off, maintenance, cleaning and limitations of the PPE.
+As a last resort, consider Personal Protective Equipment (PPE), which is effective only if it's appropriate for the situation and people wear it correctly.
+Ensure workers receive proper PPE training which includes the fit, use, care, putting on and taking off, maintenance, cleaning and limitations of the PPE.
+Personal protection equipment 'how to' communications can be posted for the general public.

-Some examples of PPE that may be suited to agricultural workers during transportation would include:
+Some examples of PPE that may be suited to Community Gardens would include:

 Gloves - gloves can help limit contact with equipment, surfaces etc. Be sure to set up practices for proper removal of gloves and suitable disposal or changing when soiled.
-It's also important to consider other hazards that may be present in the workplace before introducing gloves.
-In some cases, gloves can be an 'entanglement' hazard and should not be worn.